nLab

 constitute a Quillen equivalence, the identity functors constitute a Quillen equivalence

-and the constant/limit adjoint functors (since Δ op has an initial object the limit is evaluation in degree 0) constitute a Quillen equivalence
+and the constant/limit adjoint functors (notice that the limit is evaluation in degree 0, since Δ op\Delta^{op} has an initial object) constitute a Quillen equivalence

 So in particular every left proper combinatorial model category is Quillen equivalent to a simplicial model category.